el-bart/but/README.md

 ## basic content
- * `BUT_VALUE_WRAP` - macro for generating full-blown object, that's only purpose is to keep a given value inside. it is very useful when type safety is a must, but underlying type is already existing and working. this is improved version of `struct MyIndex { unsigned value_; };` type of approach, that provides all the methods and encapsulation. with this class in place, code can be easily refactored later on, if needed (adding new methods, validating c-tor, etc...
+it is very useful when type safety is a must, but underlying type is already existing and working. this is improved version of `struct MyIndex { unsigned value_; };` type of approach, that provides all the methods and encapsulation. with this class in place, code can be easily refactored later on, if needed (adding new methods, validating c-tor, etc...